vernisaz/simcom/doc/PIs.md

 ### Build rb

 Create an empty directory called *crates* in the **projects**.
-Navigate to *rusthub/src/rust/rustbee* and edtit *bee-rust.xml* there.
+Navigate to *rusthub/src/rust/rustbee* and edit *bee-rust.xml* there.
 You need to modify only,

 ```
 <!ENTITY crates "/Users/root2/projects/crates">